 Outlook varies based on how much the cancer has spread by the time of diagnosis.
 Tumors in the lower stomach are cured more often than those in the higher stomach.
 Chance of a cure also depends on how far the tumor has invaded the stomach wall and whether lymph nodes are involved.

 When the tumor has spread outside the stomach, a cure is not possible.
 In this case, the goal of treatment is to improve symptoms and prolong life.

 Call your health care provider if symptoms of gastric cancer develop.

 Screening programs are successful in detecting disease in the early stages in parts of the world where the risk of stomach cancer is much higher than in the United States.
 The value of screening in the United States and other countries with much lower rates of stomach cancer is not clear.

 The following may help reduce your risk of stomach cancer:

-- Eat a healthy foods rich in fruits and vegetables.
+- Keep a healthy diet rich in fruits and vegetables.

 - Take medicines to treat reflux disease (heartburn), if you have it.

 - Take antibiotics if you are diagnosed with H. pylori infection.

 Abrams JA, Wang TC.
 Adenocarcinoma and other tumors of the stomach.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease Pathophysiology/Diagnosis/Management.
 9th ed.
 Philadelphia, PA: Elsevier Saunders; 2010:chap 54.